vlsavvy/RepData_PeerAssessment1/PA1_template.md

-# Peer Assessment 1, Reproducable Research
+# Peer Assessment 1, Reproducible Research

-**This document contains the completed work for peer assignment #1 for the Coursera Reproducable Research class.**
+**This document contains the completed work for peer assignment #1 for the Coursera Reproducible Research class.**

 ###Loading & Preprocessing Data